 uReadings: This is a reading-intensive course.
 Do not let this scare you!
 The readings are v. good!
 You will learn much!
 Start reading Native Tongue right away, so that you are ready to discuss it in week 10.
 All readings are in English, and no prior specialized knowledge of Slavic languages or linguistics is required.
 Reading the texts discussed in the class prior to that class is a must.

-w Short research papers (no email submissions, spacing irrelevant, citations required, good writing encouraged, best papers will be posted on the class website)
+w Short research projects (no email submissions, spacing irrelevant, citations required, good writing encouraged, best papers will be posted on the class website/canvas)

-#2 Embodied emotions/The human face (February 10) There are two parts to this project: 1) Start developing a collection of authentic emotion expressions (no models grinning at the paparazzi).
-It can be on paper or electronic (10 points) 2) Analyze what features of the face and body convey a specific emotion most clearly and what different images of one emotion have in common.
+#2 Embodied emotions/The human face There are two parts to this project: 1) Start developing a collection of authentic emotion expressions (no models grinning at the paparazzi).
+It can be on paper or electronic (10 points).
+Bring your collection to class on February 2 to discuss and test others’ ability to recognize facial correlates of emotions.
+2) Analyze what features of the face and body convey a specific emotion most clearly and what different images of one emotion have in common.
 Can different emotions have similar facial expressions?
-Bring your collection to class to discuss and test others’ ability to recognize facial correlates of emotions.
-Pick one emotion, and based on the readings and your research discuss what are the necessary facial and bodily ingredients that go into a person’s physical display of this emotion.
-(2-3 pages, 20 points) See examples on the class website.
+Due February 11 (2-3 pages, 20 points) See examples on the class website.

-#3 Special emotion words in your language (February 24).
+#3 Special emotion words in your language (February 23).
 Does “your language” have unique emotion words?
 If so, discuss and define them.
 If not, comment on how concepts discussed in the readings in weeks 5 and 6 relate to words and concepts in your language.
+(3-4 pages)

-#4 “Anger” in your language (March 5) How do people talk about anger in “your language”?
-What are the key words, expressions, and metaphors.
+#4 “Anger” in your language (March 10) How do people talk about anger in “your language”?
+What are the key words, expressions and metaphors.
 When is it appropriate to display anger in your culture?
 Who can show anger in public?
 (3-4 pages) See examples on the class website.

-Term paper (7-10 pages) INSTEAD OF SHORT PAPER #5: You should discuss your project with the instructor or TA and by February 19 email the instructor with your topic and three references (at least 2 print) you plan to use.
+Term paper (7-10 pages) INSTEAD OF SHORT PAPER #5: You should discuss your project with the instructor and by February 18 email the instructor with your topic and three references (at least 2 print) you plan to use.
 See the class website for hints on How to write a research paper, consult the Selected References file, and check out Past student paper topics.
-Also, check out this link: http://guides.lib.washington.edu/content.php?pid=55083&sid=429315 The final project includes an oral presentation of your research with a handout on March 10 and 12.
+The final project includes an oral presentation of your research with a handout on March 10 and 12.
 Students who receive a course grade of 3.9 or higher are encouraged to submit their papers for consideration for the Slavic Department’s Excellence Prize ($$$).
-Papers due March 18.
+Papers due March 15.
 No email submissions, no extensions, yes incompletes.

-Slavic 426 students may choose to write a final term paper instead of short project #5.
+Slavic 426 and CHID 498B students may choose to write a final term paper instead of short project #5.
 If they elect to do so, they should follow the guidelines above.